psidnell/ofexport2/README.md

 Using the **-p** option eliminates them.

-### Flattening ###
+### Simplifying ###

 Sometimes what is a useful Folder/Context hierarchy in OmniFocus ends up making reports look cluttered.

-The **-F** option flattens nested the hierarchy to just leaf Folder/Projects/Contexts and lifts sub tasks up to the level of their parent.
+The **-S** option simplifies the nested the hierarchy to just leaf Folder/Projects/Contexts and lifts sub tasks up to the level of their parent.

 All projects and contexts are moved to the root level, and sub tasks moved up to the level of their parent.

+For example if you have:

+    FolderF1
+      FolderF2
+        ProjectP
+          TaskT1
+            TaskT2
+            TaskT3

+You will get:

+    ProjectP
+      TaskT1
+      TaskT2
+      TaskT3

 This can make sorting more useful.
 If you have a deeply nested hierarchy, compare the following:

     of2 -ti 'remaining && due.soon' -ts r:flagged -ts due
-    of2 -ti 'remaining && due.soon' -ts r:flagged -ts due -F
+    of2 -ti 'remaining && due.soon' -ts r:flagged -ts due -S

+### Flattening

+Flattening with **-F** is an extreme form of simplifying.

+For example if you have:

+    FolderF1
+      FolderF2
+        ProjectP
+          TaskT1
+            TaskT2
+            TaskT3
+        ProjectP2
+          TaskT4

+You will get:

+    Tasks
+      TaskT1
+      TaskT2
+      TaskT3

+The name of the resultant root node can be modified by changing the **flattenedRootName** configuration value.

 ### Inbox and No Context